redhat-actions/oc-new-app/README.md

 ## Using private images

-If your deployment requires private image, use [**podman-login**](https://github.com/redhat-actions/podman-login) action in a step before running this action to authenticate to the container image registry.
+If your deployment requires a private image, run [**podman-login**](https://github.com/redhat-actions/podman-login) in a step before this action so you can pull the image.

 For example: